-We have compiled a library of information to help you care for your frail or seriously ill loved one, better understand comfort care, make informed decisions and get the support you need as your family makes the most of every day.
+We have compiled a library of information to help you care for your elderly or seriously ill loves one, better understand comfort care, make informed decisions and get the support you need as your family makes the most of every day.

 Our online Family Caregiver Resource features:

 - An e-library of more than 300 educational articles on medical concerns, emotional and spiritual issues and important decisions.

 - Caregiving tips to help with easing fatigue, managing pain, bathing and other support that you provide.

 - A monthly newsletter for family caregivers with timely tips such as tax breaks for family caregivers, protecting seniors from summer heat and coping with the holiday blues.

 When is the right time to ask about hospice?